Greg Chappell: World Series Cricket (1977–1979)

 Chappell was happy for brother Ian to captain the WSC Australian team, which allowed him to concentrate on his batting.
-In the first season of WSC, he returned to type with 661 runs at an average of 60.
+In the first season of WSC, he scored 661 runs at an average of 60.
 The Australians struggled against the array of talented players assembled to represent the West Indian and World teams, and the emphasis on fast bowling destroyed the confidence of many batsmen, who took to wearing helmets for safety.
 Chappell eventually opted for a helmet with temple guards only – he never wore one with a grille.
 He never missed an opportunity to slip into a cap when facing medium pace or spin.

 In the final "Supertest" of the first season, Chappell captained the Australian team as his brother had suffered a broken finger.
 After four losses in five matches, the Australians turned matters around, thanks to a magnificent 246* by Greg Chappell, the highest innings played during the existence of WSC.
-However, the constant diet of fast bowling got to Chappell in the next season, and he managed to pass fifty in the Supertests just once.
+However, the constant fast bowling got to Chappell in the next season, and he managed to pass fifty in the Supertests just once.
 With a WSC tour of the West Indies looming, Chappell was diagnosed with Bell's Palsy and one side of his face was paralysed.
 Doctors and family advised him to miss the trip, but Chappell was determined to go and utilise a modified technique he had devised for facing the relentless fast bowling.

 After a slow start, Chappell hit the richest vein of form in his career.
-In quick succession, he peeled off 45 and 90 in Barbados, 7 and 150 in Trinidad, 113 in Guyana and finished his WSC career with 104 and 85 in Antigua, all scored against an attack of Andy Roberts, Michael Holding, Colin Croft and Joel Garner on their home wickets.
-Unfortunately for Chappell, WSC matches are not included in official statistics as he scored five hundreds in 14 Supertests and a total of 1415 runs at 56.6 average.
+In quick succession, he scored 45 and 90 in Barbados, 7 and 150 in Trinidad, 113 in Guyana and finished his WSC career with 104 and 85 in Antigua, all scored against an attack of Andy Roberts, Michael Holding, Colin Croft and Joel Garner on their home wickets.
+Unfortunately for Chappell, WSC matches are not included in official statistics as he scored five hundreds in 14 Supertests and a total of 1,415 runs at 56.6 average.
 In all, he missed 24 Test matches during his exile from official cricket.